Is a compounded medicine covered under the PBS?

 These are the times taken if there are no other compounds are to be made at the same time.
 Therefore it is best to check how long your compound will take to be made.

-We are a member of Professional Compounding Chemists of Australia (PCCA), a TGA licensed supplier of compounding ingredients.
+We are a member of Professional Compounding Chemists of Australia (PCCA).
 Membership also gives us access to a formulary of over 8,000 formulations and technical support.